mcpt/mcpt.github.io/about.md

 I was inspired to share my knowledge of programming, in the branch I know best: Game Development.
 This year I'm hyped to help as a Junior Branch exec and teach Game Development alongside my friends Derek and Dereck.
 We can’t wait to meet you.

+### Jaclyn Woon
+CPT is my favourite club at Mac.
+My friends and I always have so much fun at the monthly JDCC competitions.

 ### Lisa Patrascu
 Being a part of CPT has brought me to a level of understanding of programming that I never thought I'd reach.
 Through the lessons provided and contests offered, I've really been able to hone my technical skills enough to start being creative with my programs and solutions.